 Cooking Pizza In a Toaster Oven

 First things first, if you plan on cooking pizza in a toaster oven you’ll want to make sure you’ve got your settings switched to convection, if your pizza toaster oven has this option.
-Cooking or reheating on the convection setting will speed up the cooking process and ensure even heating.
+Cooking or reheating on the convection setting will speed up the cooking process and ensure even heating (you could even try a microwave toaster oven combo).
 Another helpful tip is to always remember to preheat your oven before putting your pizza in; the standard temperature of 400 degrees F will suffice.

 If you opt for using your toaster oven to cook a pizza rather than in your conventional oven, you will have to make some considerations first.
 When cooking pizza in a toaster oven, take a look at some of the things you should keep in mind: